 Multiple sclerosis (MS) is an unpredictable disease of the nervous system that disrupts communication between the brain and other parts of the body.
 Its effects can range from relatively mild in most cases to somewhat disabling to devastating.
 The symptoms may mysteriously occur and then disappear.
-In the worst cases, a person with MS may be unable to write, speak, or walk.
-About 350,000 Americans have MS, with most cases occurring between 18 - 45 years of age.
+In the worst cases, a person with MS may be unable to:

-During an MS attack, inflammation occurs in areas of the white matter (pale colored nerve tissue) of the central nervous system in random patches called plaques.
+During an MS "flare", inflammation occurs in areas of the white matter (pale colored nerve tissue) of the central nervous system in random patches called plaques.
 This is followed by destruction of myelin, the fatty covering that protects nerve cell fibers in the brain and spinal cord.
-Myelin allows for the smooth, high speed transmission of electrochemical messages between the brain, the spinal cord, and the rest of the body.
-When myelin is damaged, neurological transmission of messages may be slowed or blocked completely, resulting in diminished or lost function.
+Myelin allows for the smooth, high-speed transmission of electrochemical messages between the brain, the spinal cord, and the rest of the body.
+When myelin is damaged, it may block or slow neurological transmission of messages, resulting in diminished or lost function.

 Signs and Symptoms